coditory/sherlock-distributed-lock/readme.md

     System.out.println("Lock granted!");
     System.exit(); // ...or OOM or any other cause
   } finally {
-    // if this part is not reached
+    // this part is never reached
-    // lock will be released after exipration time lock.release();
+    lock.release();
   }
 }